You can talk to a Get Into Teaching Line adviser online between 8am and 8pm.Start live chat

 - how previous studies and any work experience relate to your chosen subject or age group – make sure you give examples of what you’ve learnt from your experience, and how it will have a positive effect on your teaching

-- what you’ve learnt during your school experience placements and how this has influenced your application
+- what you’ve learnt during any school experience placements and how this has influenced your application

 - how you’ve benefited from any other experience that you may have of working with children or young people – for example as a classroom assistant, or running a youth group or sports club